 More details about Private Internet Access

-- Pricing: $2.19 a month when paying for three years upfront
+- Pricing: $2.19 a month, plus two months free, when paying for two years upfront

 - Provider website: www.privateinternetaccess.com

 - Nearly 24,000 servers in 77 countries